actilis/httpd-cgi/README.md

 ## CentOS Image

-Based on CentOS-7.4 with packages installed via yum repos base & updates.
+Based on CentOS:7.5:1804 with packages installed via yum repos base & updates.

 This image is as light as possible.

 ## CentOS-latest Image

-Based on CentOS:latest with packages installed via yum repos base, updates, and HTTPD from IUS to provide the latest HTTPD version.
+Based on CentOS:7.5.1804 with packages installed via yum repos base, updates, and HTTPD from IUS to provide the latest HTTPD version.

 This image is as light as possible.